Courses

 Migraine is not just a headache…

-Migraine is not just a headache – it’s a complex neurological storm that has afflicted humanity for millennia.
+It is a complex neurological storm that has afflicted humanity for millennia.
 Early Sumerian tablets blamed it on vengeful spirits.
 Today, prevalence has increased by over 60% in the past 30 years, now affecting 1 in 7 people globally.
-Women remain more affected, but cases are rising fastest among men and adolescents.
+Women remain more affected, yet cases are rising fastest in men and adolescents.

 Even the most violent storms are born of patterns…